abeljoseph/cardiovascular_modeling/README.md

 # cardiovascular_modeling
-A Cardiovascular Model implemented in Python
+A Cardiovascular model implemented in Python